rust-lang/rust/src/doc/rustc-dev-guide/src/tests/intro.md

 [`src/test`]: https://github.com/rust-lang/rust/tree/master/src/test

-Here is a brief summary of the test suites as of this writing and what they mean.
+Here is a brief summary of the test suites and what they mean.
 In some cases, the test suites are linked to parts of the manual that give more details.

 - [`ui`](./adding.html#ui) – tests that check the exact
   stdout/stderr from compilation and/or running the test